BACK TO CONTENTS

 Variation four:

 As three but with pannier carriers and bags, pillion seat and footrests, canvas handlebar grips, round bar steel footrests, winged bolts on toolbox and tappet cover, 6 inch aperture headlamp, headlamp blackout mask, horn mounted facing left, no civilian type number plates, blackout type tail light, oil tank welded at the side.
-Based on the spare parts lists, I come to the conclusion that the panniers were added starting with contract C10217.
+Based on the spare parts lists, the panniers were added starting with contract C10217.
 DME circular states a retrofit date for panniers as from 31-3-1942.
 This was also the last contract on which the front fork rubber buffers were mounted.

 Variation five: